 Jameel Prize 4

-Ghulam Mohammad has been announced as the winner of Jameel Prize 4 for his five works of paper collage, four Untitled and one with the title Gunjaan (2014).
+Ghulam Mohammad was announced as the winner of Jameel Prize 4 for his five works of paper collage, four Untitled and one with the title Gunjaan (2014) on 7 June 2016.
 Ayşe and Ece Ege, founders of Turkish fashion label Dice Kayek and winners of Jameel Prize 3, presented Ghulam Mohammad with the Prize at a ceremony at the Pera Museum, Istanbul.
 The judges felt that Ghulam Mohammad’s work stood out for its excellence of concept and execution.

 We would like to congratulate Ghulam Mohammad, the first artist from Pakistan to win the Jameel Prize.
 Using second-hand books, Mohammad’s intricate collages of paper cuttings of Urdu script pasted on Wasli paper create new meanings and celebrate the great heritage of Islamic art, craft and design.
 The vision of the Jameel Prize is to promote artists who explore traditional Islamic influences through contemporary art.